 Stretches sciatic nerves

 Improves concentration, balance, and determination

 In this expression of the posture, the muscles of the upper back, deltoids, and biceps are also being strengthened.
-The last part is to touch the forehead to the knee stretching the spine and improving blood flow to the brain.
+The last part is to bend the elbows and touch the forehead to the knee stretching the spine and improving blood flow to the brain.

-With all postures keep the breath flowing through the nose and practice at your own pace honoring the body without overworking and/or causing pain.
+With all postures keep the breath flowing through the nose and practice at your own pace honoring the body without overworking.